 - a demand for the relief sought, which may include relief in the alternative or different types of relief.

-Be sure to look up the rules of pleading in the venue in which you are filing your case.
+It’s important that you as a pro se plaintiff look up the rules of pleading in the venue in which you are filing your case.
 The laws vary from state to state, and some states, like Indiana, do not permit a dollar amount to be stated.
 Federal complaints allow plaintiffs to state the dollar amount they are seeking in damages.

 If you want a jury trial, you must state your jury demand in your complaint.
 If you are in a federal court, they are required to liberally construe your pleadings and apply less stringent standards under Haines v.
 Kerner, et al., 401 U.S. 519 (1972).